 Our GP Practice is keen to ensure that we make the best use of our clinical staff, allowing them to provide the most appropriate care to those most in need of it.
 For the vast majority of patients, attending an appointment at the Practice is the best option for them and for the Practice staff.

-Home visits should be requested as soon after 8.00am, if possible so the day may be planned efficiently.
+Home visits should be requested as soon after 8.00am and no later than 10.00am if possible, so the day may be planned efficiently.

 You may think that a home visit by a family doctor (GP) is best for patient care.
 However, while home visits are convenient for the patient, they actually offer a poorer standard of care compared to surgery consultations.